Tr3yWay996/web/docs/pages/about/changelog/alpha-NLM.md

 - `conf.yml` had a different order for "wrapper" and "css" values across "dashboard" and "admin".
 - `-info` would show log function names when some values were empty.
 - Running `bash blueprint.sh` after installing Blueprint would show a `[WARNING]` log which should be `[FATAL]` for consistency.
+- "Checking dependencies" was ran before asking administrators for confirmation when running `-remove`.
+- If extension script flags were present but the extension did not have given script, Blueprint would throw a weird error.
+- The debug file path defined in `lib/bash_colors.sh` was relative, which would cause an error if not ran in the Pterodactyl directory.

 <br/>